Littlehampton United F.C.

 Littlehampton United Football Club was a football club that were based in Clymping, near Littlehampton in England.
 The club is affiliated to the Sussex County Football Association.
-They play at the Sportsfield, home of Littlehampton Town.
+They played at the Sportsfield, home of Littlehampton Town.
 The club was known as Clymping F.C. until a change of name prior to the 2018–19 season.

 History

 The club was formed in 1947 and originally played in the Littlehampton and District League before joining several seasons later the West Sussex Football League.
 The club moved up the divisions of the West Sussex Football League divisions, and under manager Dominic Di Paola at the end of the 2007–08 campaign after finishing as Runners-up in the Premier Division, were promoted to Division Three of the Sussex County Football League.

 Their first season in the Sussex County Football League saw them become champions of Division Three, and gain promotion to Division two.
 After finishing sixth at their first season in Division two, manager Dominic Di Paola left to join Worthing United, and the club appointed Darren Prior as his replacement.
 After the departure of Di Paola the club finished bottom of Division Two and were relegated back to Division Three.
 The club have since remained in Division Three, renamed Division Two in 2016.

 The 19/20 season was unfortunately Null & Void due to the worldwide Coronavirus pandemic.

 Season 21/22 was able to start but was halted in December 2021 with cases reaching an all-time high.
 Littlehampton sat 10th in the league before another vote of Null & Void saw the season end in February despite the Government and FA extending grass roots until June 29 and football returning as of March 29, 2021.